Icon

 Postgraduate studies in Japan offer competitive master's and doctoral programmes with an emphasis on advanced research and critical thinking.
 The number of international students peaked at 312,214 in 2019, although it dropped to 242,444 in 2021 due to the pandemic.
 However, this number is now growing again, confirming Japan's attractiveness as a study destination.

-You should also pay attention to the location of the university.
-The choice of the city where the university is located can affect your student life and opportunities for development outside the classroom.
+The choice of the city where the university is located can affect your student life and opportunities for development outside of academic classes.

 In addition, don't forget about other important aspects such as the language of instruction, support for international students, scholarship programmes, and opportunities for research or internships.
 By considering all these factors, you will be able to make an informed choice of the university that best suits your needs and goals.